Vegetables Sherpa Stew Soup (Shyakpa)

 Peel the potatoes.

-Cut the vegetables: the carrots, the radishes, the potatoes and the chinese cabbage (bok choy).
+Cut the vegetables: the carrots, the radishes, the potatoes and the Chinese cabbage (bok choy).

 Finely chop the garlic cloves and the ginger.